-If any tunable parameters are changed, the LCD displays CHANGES SAVED for two seconds when the key-switch is returned to the MONITOR mode.
+If any tunable parameters are changed, the LCD displays CHANGES SAVED for two seconds when the keyswitch is returned to the MONITOR mode.

-The CURSOR≯, ADJ♠, and ADJ∀ keys perform as follows in the PROGRAM mode:
+The CURSOR, ADJ up, and ADJ down keys perform as follows in the PROGRAM mode:

-CURSOR➤-Moves the cursor one position to the right.
+CURSOR-Moves the cursor one position to the right.

-ADJA, ADJV-For integer values, these keys increase/decrease the displayed value by the power of ten indicated by the cursor position.
-For example, if the cursor were under the "0" of the value 5014 and the ADJV key was pressed, the value would change to 4914.
+ADJ up, ADJ down-For integer values, these keys increase/decrease the displayed value by the power of ten indicated by the cursor position.
+For example, if the cursor were under the "0" of the value 5014 and the ADJ down key were pressed, the value would change to 4914.

 For a time display in minutes and seconds, increase/decrease the displayed value by the number of seconds or minutes indicated by the cursor position.
-For example, if the cursor were under the "4" in 1 MIN 47 SEC and the ADJA key is pressed, the value changes to 1 MIN 57 SEC.
-If the ADJA is pressed again, the value changes to "2 MIN 07 SEC".
+For example, if the cursor were under the "4" in 1 MIN 47 SEC and the ADJ up key were pressed, the value would change to 1 MIN 57 SEC.
+If the ADJ up were pressed again, the value changes to "2 MIN 07 SEC".

-For a YES/NO value, pressing either ADJA or ADJY causes the value to toggle to the opposite value.
+For a YES/NO value, pressing either ADJ up or ADJ down causes the value to toggle to the opposite value.

-Pressing and holding the ADJ ♠ or the ADJ ♥ key causes the value, after a short delay, to change at a fixed rate.
+Pressing and holding the ADJ up or the ADJ down key causes the value, after a short delay, to change at a fixed rate.

 If changing a value would cause it to exceed predetermined limits, no change takes place.
-The table below gives the allowable range for each tunable parameter.
+Table 4-1 gives the allowable range for each tunable parameter.